-Prior to joining the firm as an associate, Steve clerked for the Honorable Robert B. King on the United States Court of Appeals for the Fourth Circuit.
-While in law school, Steve served as a research assistant to Civil Procedure & Jurisdiction expert A. Benjamin Spencer.
+Prior to joining the firm as an associate, Steve clerked for the Honorable Robert B. King of the United States Court of Appeals for the Fourth Circuit.
+During law school, Steve interned for two federal district court judges: the Honorable Joseph R. Goodwin of the United States District Court for the Southern District of West Virginia and the Honorable Richard J. Leon of the United States District Court for the District of Columbia.
+Steve also served as a research assistant to Civil Procedure & Jurisdiction expert A. Benjamin Spencer.

 Member, American Bar Association